-Based on its current cash resources and commitments, and cash received in private offerings in the year ended August 31, 2012 and the six month period ended February 28, 2013 (see note 4b), the Company believes it will be able to maintain its current planned development activities and the corresponding level of expenditures for at least the next 12 months, although no assurance can be given that it will not need additional funds prior to such time.
+Based on its current cash resources and commitments, and cash received in private offerings in the year ended August 31, 2012 and the nine month period ended May 31, 2013 (see note 4b), the Company believes it will be able to maintain its current planned development activities and the corresponding level of expenditures for at least the next 12 months, although no assurance can be given that it will not need additional funds prior to such time.
 If there are unexpected increases in general and administrative expenses or research and development expenses, the Company may need to seek additional financing during the next 12 months.
+See also note 6 with respect to the Company registered direct offering.